Inc44/dotfiles/COMMAND.md

 			- `NEW`
 			- `RELATED`

-`iptables-restore < file`: Restore IP tables from a file
+`iptables-restore < file`: Restore iptables from a file

-`iptables-save > file`: Save IP tables to a file
+`iptables-save > file`: Save iptables to a file

 `killall process`: Terminate all processes of `process`